xmartija/anagrams/README.md

 anagrams
 ========

-A programI used to cheat on the game "word challenge" and that was a good exercise on Java Collections
+A program I used to cheat on the game "word challenge" and that was a good exercise on Java Collections

 Goals: